Our action plan invites all Nova Scotians to build on the opportunities that our shifting demographics present.

 Together, we can shift attitudes about aging and focus on valuing and supporting the contributions of older adults.
-We all benefit when older Nova Scotians stay in the workforce as long as they want, participate in community activities and share their knowledge and experiences with other generations.
+We all benefit when older Nova Scotians stay in the workforce as long as they want, participate in community and share their knowledge and experience with other generations.

-Government is taking action to achieve the goals set out in SHIFT.
+Government and community partners are taking action to achieve the goals set out in SHIFT.

 Value the social and economic contributions of older adults

 Older Nova Scotian workers have accumulated decades of knowledge, corporate history, skills, and experience that is invaluable to our workforce.
 SkillsOnlineNS has created “Creating an Age-Friendly Workplace”, a free online course for employers on how to retain and support their most experienced employees and create a culture that values all generations in the workplace.
 The course is available by registering at skillsonlinens.ca and listed under the “Human Resources” section.

 Nova Scotia Works Centres support employers to keep workplaces age-friendly